valory-xyz/open-operator-aks/README.md

    </tbody>
    </table>

-4. **Deploy infrastructure and service to AWS.** Run the "Deploy service" workflow using the GitHub interface:
+4. **Deploy the infrastructure and the service to AWS.** Run the "Deploy service" workflow using the GitHub interface.

-   <p align="center"><img src="docs/images/deploy-service-workflow.png" alt="Deploy service workflow" width=80%></p>

 This workflow will create the necessary resources on AWS.
 Once the workflow has finished, the generated AWS EC2 instance will take over with the process of deploying the agent for the service.

+   <p align="center"><img src="docs/images/deploy-service-workflow.png" alt="Deploy service workflow" width=80%></p>

    You should see the following output in the *Summary* step of the workflow:

    ```